-John and his wife, Nancy Jean Gordon Rankin, met at Denison during her freshman year in 1973, they were married on August 6, 1977, have four grown children and seven (living) grandchildren.
+John and his wife, Nancy Jean Gordon Rankin, met at Denison during her freshman year in 1973, they were married on August 6, 1977.
+They have three living grown children, along with one who went to be with Jesus in 2020, along with seven (living) grandchildren.
 Nancy’s father, the Rev. Robert Grenfel Gordon (1914-1995), a graduate of Denison and Colgate-Rochester Divinity School, with PhD work at Union Theological Seminary before he lost much of his hearing, was an American Baptist minister, and from a line of Baptist ministers.
 He was chaplain aboard the flagship U.S.S.
 Augusta during World War II, witnessing the August 14, 1941 signing of the North Atlantic Charter by Winston Churchill and Franklin D. Roosevelt, and was still there at the launching of D-Day on June 6, 1944.
 Nancy’s mother, Janet McCord Gordon (1918-2000), comes from long Presbyterian stock, and met Nancy’s father before she graduated Rochester University, became a mother of four, served as a pastor’s wife, and also taught High School Latin and French.
 Nancy is virtually Scottish, of the large Gordon clan of Northeastern Scotland.
 But John and Nancy never thought much about their mutual Scottish heritage until years after they were married.
 And as it turns out, they are also quite distant cousins, tracing back, as do so many, to William I of Normandy.

 John is also an alumnus, from his high school and college years, of the Fellowship of Christians in University and Schools (FOCUS), being baptized as a teenager by its founder, the Rev. Dr. Peter C. Moore; of InterVarsity Christian Fellowship (IVCF); also being ordained through the Vineyard Christian Fellowship; and his home church since 1992 is Covenant Presbyterian in Simsbury, CT.